MillionConcepts/asdf/README.md

 pip install .
 ```

 `asdf` will probably work on Windows and Mac OSX.
+Some automated tests may fail do to inconsequential system-to-system variations in image production particulars, but manual inspection of images should immediately reveal whether those features are in fact working as intended.
 * **Windows install note.** If installing on Windows, we recommend using Windows Subsystem for Linux (WSL).
 * **OSX install note.** If on Mac OSX, you will need to comment out the `hugin` package from the `environment.yml` before generating a `conda` environment.
 This is becuase there is not currently a compatible `hugin` package for Mac OSX available on `conda`.
 This means that the mosaicking functions will not be available for your install; the rest of the features of the software will still perform as designed.